20+ Women in WordPress You Should Be Following

-After my recent post picking out ten personalities in WordPress you should be following, I received several comments and emails asking why there were no women in the list.
+After my post picking out ten personalities in WordPress you should be following, I received several comments and emails asking why there were no women in the list.

 There was no conscious reason why I didn’t include any women, but I would be the first to admit that it was poor form on my part.
 There are plenty of women in the world of WordPress who are worthy of mention.
-With that in mind, I set out to produce a followup to my “ten personalities” post and present to you below nine women in WordPress you should be following.
+With that in mind, I set out to produce a followup to my “ten personalities” post and present to you below 11 women in WordPress you should be following.
 Enjoy!

 Sarah Gooding (@PollyPlummer)